sfei/sfb_dfm/README.md

         chmod ugo+r *

-Now you have all your input data together and are ready to run the model! the "part 2" run launcher runs DFM and does some basic postprocessing as well
+Now you have all your input data together and are ready to run the model! the "part 2" run launcher runs DFM and does some basic postprocessing as well.
+Make sure to activate the appropriate anaconda environment, as you did for run_launcher_part_1.sh

- 9) Edit the user input portion of run_launcher_part_2.sh, and then excecute this script ./run_launcher_part_2.sh you may need to change permissions to execute: chmod 777 run_launcher_part_2.sh
+ 9a) Edit the user input portion of run_launcher_part_2.sh, and then excecute this script
+        ./run_launcher_part_2.sh
+     you may need to change permissions to execute: chmod 777 run_launcher_part_2.sh
+     note this script makes some assumptions about where the dflowfm binaries are stored on your server -- it is set up to run at SFEI on richmond, chicago, boise, or fortcollins. if your setup is different you will need to change the environment variables

+ 9b) If run_launcher_part_2.sh crashes during the mutidomain partitioning step:
+        dflowfm --partition:ndomains=$NPROC:icgsolver=6 $RUN_NAME.mdu >partition.txt
+     or during the launch of the parallel model run: mpiexec -n $NPROC dflowfm --autostartstop $RUN_NAME.mdu > out.txt 2> err.txt it may help to troubleshoot by running the code in serial. to do so, make sure you have copied and pasted everything in run_launcher_part_2.sh until the partitioning step, and then enter into the command line: dflowfm --autostartstop $RUN_NAME.mdu

-10) Note that if the run executes and generates even partial output, run_launcher_part_2.sh will also automatically perform two postprocessing steps:
+ 9c) Note that if the run executes and generates even partial output, run_launcher_part_2.sh will also
+     automatically perform two postprocessing steps:
         a.
-Stitch together the multi-domain DWAQ hydro input files into one
+Stitch together the multi-domain DWAQ hydro input files into one using the ddcouple utility that comes from Deltares
         b.
 Make a correction to the flows in the DWAQ run_name.flo file, necessary because the version of DFM we have been using (r52184-opt) leaves out the POTW inflows, violating conservation of mass

 Now you are all done, hooray!